ic-pcg/waveFunctionCollapse/README.md

 ```
 #### Images

 This is a subdirectory with png files of the same width and height (and all square).
-See grapics folder in the source.
+See the graphics folder in the source.

 ### Execution

 1. Read the input with optional rotations, flips and constraints.
 2. Initialise a 2D array of 64 bitstrings (each bit corresponding to a tile type).
 True represents that a tile can occupy given space, false - the opposite.
-We will want all of those to have exactly one bit set.
+We will want all of those to have exactly one-bit set.
 Without specified constraints, all bitstrings will be set to 11111...
 3. Loop:
   i.
 Observation: Find elements of minimum entropy greater not equal to 1 (these spaces are already collapsed).
-If this is positive, go to the next step, otherwise abort (valid solution was not found).
+If this is positive, go to the next step, otherwise, abort (a valid solution was not found).
   ii.
 Choose the element at random and collapse it (make its entropy 1).
-4. If succesfully terminated, we have a valid image generated.
+4. If successfully terminated, we have a valid image generated.

 ### Output